astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 :::info

-For more information on how Airflow handles DAG run dates see the [Schedule DAGs in Airflow](scheduling-in-airflow.md) guide and for a full list of available templates, see the [Airflow Templates reference](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html).
+For more information on how Airflow handles DAG run dates see the [Schedule DAGs in Apache Airflow®](scheduling-in-airflow.md) guide and for a full list of available templates, see the [Apache Airflow® Templates reference](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html).

 :::